Guide to Database DevOps

 You can only ship code as fast as you can deploy it.
 Automating database change and deployments is critical.
 It removes human error and speeds up the process.
 If, after you deploy, you need to quickly hotfix a bug, being able to check it in and do a fast, new deployment is important.

-To learn more about database change and overcoming the challenges of applying DevOps to the database, this article on MartinFowler.com is a great read.
+To learn more about database change and overcoming the challenges of applying DevOps to the database, check out our guides to database change management and database observability, which dive deeper into database DevOps processes and visibility.